wfernandes/scripple/README.md

 # scripple
-A pebble app that scribes spontaneous thoughts
+A pebble app that scribes spontaneous thoughts.

+## Etymology
+/ˈskripəl/

+A hasty word play from scribe and pebble.
+In hindsight, should've just called it _scribble_

 ## Details
 This is a WatchApp for Pebble that will allow the user to add notes or thoughts